How much dye powder and soda ash should I use?

 Are your dyes safe for babies and children?

-The procion dyes come in a fine powdered form, which like any powder, can cause respiratory issues if inhaled.
+Procion dyes come in a fine powdered form, which like any powder, can cause respiratory issues if inhaled.
+The dye powders should only ever be handled by a responsible adult.
 We recommend using a face mask or respirator and gloves when handling the powdered dyes.
 Anyone who is pregnant, breastfeeding, or has pre-existing respiratory issues (such as asthma or emphysema) should NOT work with the dyes in their powdered form at all.
 Once they are dissolved in water, they are harmless unless consumed, which is why we always recommend mixing and storing your dyes well out of the reach of babies and children.

 When the correct dyeing and washout process is followed, procion fibre reactive dyes form a permanent bond with the fibres in the fabric, meaning that they won't run in the wash or leach into children's mouths if they chew or suck on the dyed fabric.
 Some other types of dyes act more like a paint, in that they sit atop the fibres, never actually forming a permanent bond with them, making them a much less baby-safe option.